properties/latest-bitcoin-transactions/README.md

   </table>
 ```

-The amount of "<tr></tr>" means how much bitcoin transactions he needs to show.
+The amount of table rows means how much bitcoin transactions he needs to show.
 In this case we recieve the 10 latest transactions (live update)